Kwangkee/FL/FL@ClientSelection.md

 >- FedScale Benchmarking Datasets, https://github.com/SymbioticLab/FedScale/tree/master/benchmark/dataset
 >- FedScale Runtime: A Deployment and Evaluation Platform for Federated Learning, https://github.com/SymbioticLab/FedScale/tree/master/fedscale/core
 >- Setup Android Edge Device From Scratch, https://github.com/SymbioticLab/FedScale/tree/master/fedscale/deploy/mobile
+>>This tutorial will help you setup the environment required to use an Android device as a FedScale edge-device from scratch.

 #### FedScale Repo Structure